 How to assess your fit?

-If you look at your past work history and past times, here are some clues that you might be a good fit for operations:
+If you look at your past work history, here are some clues that you might be a good fit for operations:

 - Have you gone above and beyond in a previous job?
 For instance, did you notice a problem and take steps to fix it without anyone telling you what to do?